stefan-bergstein/manuela-visual-inspection/ml/README.md

   - AWS_ACCESS_KEY_ID: `minio`
   - AWS_SECRET_ACCESS_KEY: `minio123`
   - AWS_S3_ENDPOINT: `http://minio-service.minio.svc.cluster.local:9000`
+  - AWS_DEFAULT_REGION: does not matter, is ignored
   - AWS_S3_BUCKET: `manu-vi`

 - Create new RHODS workbench
   - Workbenches -> **`Create workbench`**.
   - Name: `manu-vi`
   - Image: `CUDA` (assuming you have a cluster with a Nvidia GPU)
-  - Deployment size: `Medium`
+  - Deployment size: `Small`
+  - Number of GPUs: 1
   - Cluster storage: `Create new cluster storage`
   - Data connection: `Use existing data connection` -> `manu-vi`
   - -> **`Create workbench`**.

+- Find the created project in the OpenShift console, navigate to Administration -> LimitRanges and delete the LimitRange that was auto created

-- Open the workbench and clone https://github.com/stefan-bergstein/manuela-visual-inspection.git
+- Open the workbench and clone https://github.com/stefan-bergstein/manuela-visual-inspection.git (there are at least 4 ways to do this - find out the approach you like)

 ## Model training

-### Optionally, Extend share memory for your notebook
+### Optionally, Extend shared memory for your notebook

   PyTorch is internally using shared memory (/dev/shm) to exchange data between its internal worker processes.
 However, default container engine configurations limit this memory to the bare minimum, which can make the process exhaust this memory and crash.
 The solution is to manually increase this memory by mounting a emptyDir volume or to run the model training without PyTorch workers (which will slowdown the training).

-  - Patch the Notebook as described here: [README.md](pytorch/README.md)
+  - Patch the Notebook as described here: [README.md](pytorch/README.md) You might have to adapt the namespace/name to match your setup.
-  - Stop and start your workbench in your Data Science Project
+  - If the workbench is not automatically restarted, stop and start your workbench in your Data Science Project.

 ### Explore and run the model training notebook
 - Navigate to `manuela-visual-inspection/ml/pytorch` and open  `Manuela_Visual_Inspection_Yolov5_Model_Training.ipynb`